-    The busy gentleman as well as the very friendly Spanish lady lawyer called Macarena of Los Realejos cautioned me to mind Spain taxes.
+The busy gentleman as well as the very friendly Spanish lady lawyer called Macarena cautioned me to mind taxes.

-She said, I might have to face much unnecessary tax when selling, especially because, the small property is not my first residence.
+She said, I might have to face much unnecessary expense when selling, especially because, the small property is not my first residence.

-None of them could tell me exactly how much tax would apply.
+None of them could tell me exactly how much tax I would have to pay.

 The question would be how much more than 18% sales tax as per new law 2007 for everybody would apply.